May 27, 2022

-“The people who achieve the most success in physical therapy and rehab are those who have a positive attitude, who are focused on their goals and who are looking into the future with a positive mindset,” said Cummings.
+“The people who achieve the most success in physical therapy and rehab are those who have a positive attitude, who are focused on their goals and who are looking into the future with a positive mindset,” said Strickland.
 “They put in the work and they visualize success.
 Keeping a positive mindset goes a long way toward achieving positive results.”

 According to several recent studies in the world of health sciences, a positive attitude can put you on the path toward a longer, healthier and more stress-free life.
 For example:

-“The power of positivity applies to everything, not matter your challenges, goals and obstacles,” Cummings said.
+“The power of positivity applies to everything, not matter your challenges, goals and obstacles,” Strickland said.
 “As studies have shown, attitude affects how people recover from injury and achieve greater health and longevity.
 But it goes much further than that.

 “Having a positive attitude helps as you work toward any goal, whether that goal be in physical therapy, in education, advancing your career … whatever it may be.”